squarepupil/website-pages/src/pages/faq.md

 ### Is financial aid available?

-Yes.
-The school offers need-based financial aid to those who apply to help offset tuition.
+Yes, Arts & Ideas offers need-based financial aid to those who apply to help offset tuition.

 ### What is the school’s yearly schedule?

-Arts & Ideas operates with a schedule similar to neighboring public schools, including summer vacation, winter break, and spring break.
+Arts & Ideas operates with a schedule that is similar to neighboring public schools and includes winter break, spring break, and summer vacation.
 See our [calendar](calendar.html) for more information.

 ### What are the attendance requirements?

-The school is open from 8:15 AM - 5:45 PM.
+Arts & Ideas is open from 8:15 AM - 5:45 PM.
 To receive credit for a full day of attendance, students are required to be present for a total of at least 5 hours, and those 5 hours must include the core hours of 11:00 AM - 3:00 PM.
 The school offers extended drop-off and pick-up hours from 8:00 AM - 6:00 PM